-BA in Justice
+BA in Justice and Law

-The B.A. in Justice and Law, with concentrations in criminal justice or criminology, analyzes the foundations, functions, policies, and procedures of justice.
+The BA in Justice and Law, with concentrations in criminal justice or criminology, analyzes the foundations, functions, policies, and procedures of justice.
 Crime and deviance are serious public policy concerns in American Society, and systems of justice are the main public policy responses for dealing with these problems.
 Cross-cultural and international perspectives are brought to bear when they shed light on the nature of crime and deviance in America or on the workings of American systems of justice.

 Admission to the Program